Pony Ma

 Ma Huateng, also known as Pony Ma, (马化腾 (Mǎ Huàténg), born October 29, 1971) is a Chinese businessman.
 He is the co-founder, chairman and chief executive officer (CEO) of Tencent, a Shenzhen-based conglomerate in technology, gaming, entertainment, and financial services.
 In 2007, 2014, and 2018, Time magazine named him one of the world's most influential people, while in 2015, Forbes credited him as one of the world's most powerful people.
 In 2017, Fortune ranked him as among the top businessmen of the year.
-In 2018, he was named one of the "Most Powerful People In The World" by the CEOWORLD magazine.
 Ma was a deputy to the Shenzhen Municipal People's Congress and a delegate in the 12th National People's Congress.
-As of May 2025, Ma has a net worth of US$51.5 billion according to Forbes.
+As of November 2025, Ma has a net worth of US$63 billion according to Forbes.

 Early life

 Ma was born in Chaoyang, Shantou, Guangdong.
 When his father, Ma Chenshu (马陈术), got a job as a port manager in Shenzhen, the young Ma accompanied him.
 He received a Bachelor of Science degree in Computer Science and Applied Engineering from Shenzhen University in 1993.